Prompt Fuzzing for Fuzz Driver Generation: Design

-\tool performs a four-step sanitization process for programs generated by LLMs, as shown in \autoref{fig:sanitization}.
-Firstly, it sanitizes programs that contain syntax errors identified by C/C++ compilers.
-Next, the remaining programs are compiled into executable files with multiple runtime sanitizers.
-These sanitizers capture the programs' runtime behaviors and detect deviations from normal program behaviors.
-Subsequently, \tool executes these programs using the provided corpus and excludes any programs that the sanitizers detect deviations in.
-Additionally, \tool employs a fuzzing process to generate the inputs for the programs and preserves the inputs that trigger unique behaviors as part of the corpus.
-Following the fuzzing process, \tool calculates the overall code coverage achieved by the program.
-Only programs that meet the code coverage criteria, indicating sufficient exercise of the library API functions, are considered to have passed the sanitization process.
+To address these challenges, \tool eliminates erroneous programs in three steps (\autoref{fig: elimination}): \begin{enumerate} \item It removes programs with syntax errors as identified by C/C++ compilers. \item It compiles the remaining programs into executables and incorporates multiple runtime sanitizers, which capture and analyze deviations from expected behavioral patterns. \item \tool fuzzes these programs using the provided corpus and removes any program where the sanitizers detect deviations.
+During fuzzing, \tool adds the inputs that trigger unique behavior to the corpus, expanding the corpus for more thorough runtime-based validation.
+After fuzzing, \tool calculates the code coverage achieved by the programs and removes those that fail to meet the code coverage criteria, indicating the sufficient exercise of the library API functions. \end{enumerate}